 What is Property Tax?

-Property Tax is a tax which is levied on property and payable by the owner.
+Property Tax is a tax that is levied on property and payable by the owner.

 What taxes will you face?

 There are three types of tax that are specific to property, they are Council Tax (for residential property), Business Rates (for commercial property) and Stamp Duty Land Tax.
 It is important to note, however, that due to the fact it may initially appear that only a small amount of taxes will apply to property tax, this is far from the truth, property investment is exposed to a huge range of UK taxes.

 For example, tax is imposed when property is purchased (Stamp Duty Land Tax), rented out (Income Tax) and then sold (Capital Gains Tax).
 Tax is also imposed when goods or services are purchased (VAT), when investments through a company are made (Corporation Tax) and unfortunately even when they pass away (Inheritance Tax).

 For those classed as Property Traders or Developers, Income Tax and National Insurance will be paid on profits gained from their property sales, or should they be using a company, Corporation Tax will be paid instead.
 It is also important to note that Property Developers must also account for tax under the Construction Industry Scheme when sub-contractors are used, this applies to even the most routine building work.

 If an investor reaches the point where they decide to employ someone to help the business function more efficiently, they will have to pay PAYE and employers National Insurance.
 Insurance Premium Tax would also most likely be paid, as would Road Tax and duty on petrol bought.
 Should air miles be accumulated, Air Passenger Duty would also be due.